St Giles' Fair: History

 By the Victorian era, with train travel excursions becoming available, the fair was attracting people from places as far away as Birmingham and Cardiff.
 In 1930 Oxford's city corporation, now the Oxford City Council, took over the running of the fair.
 In the 1930s the poet John Betjeman described the fair as follows:

 It is about the biggest fair in England.
 The whole of St Giles' and even Magdalen Street by Elliston and Cavell's right up to and beyond the War Memorial, at the meeting of the Woodstock and Banbury roads, is thick with freak shows, roundabouts, cake-walks, the whip, and the witching waves.

 The fair continues to this day, nowadays as a funfair, held on the Monday and Tuesday after the Sunday following 1 September, which is St Giles' Day.
 It is unusual for an English fair, being held in a major street of a city and blocking traffic for its two-day duration in September each year.

 It is organised by the Oxford City Council with the London and Home Counties section of the Showmen's Guild of Great Britain.

 The street is closed to traffic for two days each September for this traditional fair.
 Formerly, the University Parks were also closed at the same time to show that they are owned by the University of Oxford rather than formally being public.
 The fair also extends into Magdalen Street to the south and Banbury Road and Woodstock Road to the north.

 This fair went on hiatus in 2020 but returned in 2021.
-In 2021, Hebborns & Son's Waltzer ride sign read All topless girls ride free.